 But make sure you are looking and signing up to the Canadian sites.
-For example, if you are searching Covergirl, make sure it is Covergirl.
+For example, if you are searching Covergirl, ensure it is Covergirl.
 CA, not Covergirl.com.
 Some sites make it hard to tell whether they are Canadian or USA.
-I usually scroll down to the bottom of the page and look at the fine print information.
-If it shows a USA city/state, chances are, you are on an American site.
+I usually scroll down to the bottom of the page and look at the fine-print information.
+If it shows a USA city/state, you are on an American site.
 Sometimes there is an option at the top of the page to change the country.
 This will redirect you to the Canadian site.
-You will find examples of this on the Tide website and the Greenworks website.
+You will find examples of this on the Tide and Greenworks websites.

 Now that you have found some Canadian-friendly websites, the next step is to sign up for their newsletters.
 This can be a great way How to Get Coupons in Canada.

 Also, sign up for Facebook and Twitter.
-“Like” company’s Facebook pages, and that way, when they are running a coupon or sample promotion, they will post it on their wall, and you will automatically see it in your Facebook feed.
+“Like” company’s Facebook pages, and that way, when running a coupon or sample promotion, they will post it on their wall, and you will automatically see it in your Facebook feed.

 I recently joined Twitter and was amazed to find many people tweeting about Canadian coupons.
-If you find someone online who has a blog about saving money in Canada, why not follow them on Twitter?
-Some companies even host Twitter parties where you can join in on the conversation and answer time-limited questions to win prizes and coupons.
+If you see someone online with a blog about saving money in Canada, why not follow them on Twitter?
+Some companies even host Twitter parties where you can join the conversation and answer time-limited questions to win prizes and coupons.
 There is a Dove Chocolate one on as I write this.
-So tweet your New Years’ resolutions, and you might win a coupon.
+So tweet your New Year’s resolutions, and you might win a coupon.
 (Not 100% sure if Canada and/or the A, though).

 One more great way to receive high-value Canadian coupons is to do surveys.
 Surveys can be an excellent way for companies to offer you coupons.